dleeftink/QuickSet/readme.md

 ```

-Columnar example (strided values are summed for duplicate integers):
+Columnar example (values are summed in strided fashion for duplicate integers):

 ``` js